AllenDang/wxDragon/README.md

 ## Why Choose wxDragon?

-🎯 **Native Look & Feel** - Your apps integrate perfectly with each operating system's design language
-🚀 **Single Codebase** - Write once, run everywhere with true cross-platform compatibility
-🛡️ **Memory Safe** - All the safety guarantees of Rust with the mature wxWidgets foundation
-⚡ **High Performance** - Direct access to native GUI components with minimal overhead
-🎨 **Rich Widget Set** - Comprehensive collection of native controls and layouts
-🔧 **Two Development Styles** - Choose between programmatic creation or visual XRC design
+🎯 **Native Look & Feel** - Your apps integrate perfectly with each operating system's design language 🚀 **Single Codebase** - Write once, run everywhere with true cross-platform compatibility 🛡️ **Memory Safe** - All the safety guarantees of Rust with the mature wxWidgets foundation ⚡ **High Performance** - Direct access to native GUI components with minimal overhead 🎨 **Rich Widget Set** - Comprehensive collection of native controls and layouts 🔧 **Two Development Styles** - Choose between programmatic creation or visual XRC design ✨ **Ergonomic API** - Widgets implement `Copy`, so no manual cloning needed for closures

 ## Screenshots